Calibrating Generative Models to Distributional Constraints: Simulations: Determining when CGM Thrives and Struggles

+Although the minimizer of the relax loss is an exponential tilt of the base model, minimizing the relax loss does \emph{not} require estimating the parameters of the reward $\mbalpha_{\lambda}$.
+In contrast, CGM-reward requires estimating $\mbalpha^\ast$ through \cref{eq:dual-opt}.
+As we will see in \Cref{sec:synthetic-exp}, this distinction is important in settings with high-dimensional constraints, where \cref{eq:dual-opt} can become infeasible and CGM-reward may therefore be inapplicable.

-\section{Simulations: Determining when CGM thrives and struggles}
+\section{Simulations: Determining when CGM Thrives and Struggles}

-To understand the success and failure cases of CGM, we perform evaluations in a tractable ``toy'' setting.
-This setting allows us to understand the role of the CGM hyperparameters $\lambda$ and $N$, and to test CGM in challenging problem settings, including rare events and high-dimensional constraints.
+To understand the success and failure cases of CGM, we perform evaluations in a tractable setting.
+This setting allows us to understand the role of the CGM hyperparameters $\lambda$ and $N$, and to test CGM in challenging cases, including rare events and high-dimensional constraints.